davidvgilmore/memex-modal-photobooth/README.md

 After you've cloned, run `bin/install` to locally install the project.

-You'll also have to agree to use the flux1-dev model terms: https://huggingface.co/black-forest-labs/FLUX.1-dev.
+You'll also have to agree to use the flux1-dev model terms: https://huggingface.co/black-forest-labs/FLUX.1-dev and generate a hugging face api key.

 ## Deploying to Modal